HigherOrderCO/hvm-64/README.md

 ## Memory Layout

-The memory layout is optimized for efficiency, and can be summarized as:
+The memory layout is optimized for efficiency.
+Conceptually, it equals:

 ```rust
 // A pointer is a 64-bit word